GST GST

 The Harmonized System of Nomenclature (HSN) is an international system for classifying goods and services.
 In the context of GST, HSN codes standardize the classification, aiding in systematic taxation.

-Catering services in exhibition halls, events, marriage halls, and other outdoor/indoor functions 996334
+Catering services at exhibition halls, events, marriage halls, and other indoor/outdoor functions 996334

-Services provided by restaurants, cafes, and similar eating facilities, including takeaway and door delivery 996331
+Services offered by restaurants, cafes, and similar eating facilities, including takeaway and room services 996331

-Services provided in canteens and other similar establishments 996333
+Services provided in canteens and similar establishments 996333

 Other contract food services 996337

 Goods and Services Tax (GST) implications for banquet hall services in India is essential for both service providers and clients.
+Banquet halls are typically taxed at 18% under GST.
 The applicable GST rates vary depending on whether the banquet hall is rented with or without food services and the nature of the establishment.
-Below is a detailed breakdown:

 Service Type GST Rate Input Tax Credit (ITC) Eligibility HSN Code